NG-SF/movieApp/README.md

 <a href='https://ng-sf.github.io/movieApp/'>Try it</a>

-#Technology used:
+# Technology used:

-HTML5, CSS3, Javascript, jQuery, AJAX
+HTML5, CSS3, JavaScript, jQuery, AJAX

 # Screenshots